chidiwilliams/chidiwilliams.com/content/post/the-tradeoffs-we-make.md

 ![Content Delivery Networks](https://res.cloudinary.com/cwilliams/image/upload/c_scale,w_750/v1628011384/Blog/42e81ad0-039a-4c60-98cd-257280579f86.png)

+## Distributed databases

-Distributed databases have other tradeoffs.
-Say we have a single database that stores application data and responds to user queries.
-We can create "replicas" or secondary nodes and distribute incoming read traffic across the nodes.
+Say we have a database that stores application data and responds to user queries.
+We can replicate the database into secondary nodes and distribute incoming read traffic across the nodes.
 After the primary node receives a write request, it communicates the changes to the secondary nodes.

 But it takes some time for the primary node to relay those changes.
 If a client tries to read from a secondary node before the time difference elapses, the client may get stale data.